 The sting of the honey bee contains formic acid, this acid causes a lot of irritation and pain.
 The pain can be reduced by applying baking soda paste on the affected region as the acid gets neutralised.

 In plant kingdom nettle (Bichu Booti) is a herbaceous plant which grows in wild.
 The nettle leaves have stinging hair.
 When a person happens to touch the leaves of a nettle plant accidently, the stining hair of nettle leaves inject methanoic acid (HCOOH) into the skin of the person causing burning pain.
 The nettle sting, being acidic can be neutralised by rubbing baking soda on the skin.
 Nature provides remedy for the nettle sting in the form of a 'dock' plant, which often grows besides the nettle plants.
 The leaves of dock plant contain some basic chemicals which neutralises methanoic acid.

 A substance formed by the partial or complete replacement of H+(aq) ions of an acid by a metal or electropositive ion, is called a salt.

-A salt is a ionic compound which dissolved in water dissociate to positive ions other than hydrogen ions (H+) and negative ions other than hydroxyl ions (OH-) are called salts.
+A salt is an ionic compound which dissolved in water dissociate into positive ions other than hydrogen ions (H+) and negative ions other than hydroxyl ions (OH-) are called salts.